tailosoft/jhipster-primeng-blueprint/README.md

 ```

+# Primeng themes
+Our aim is to be able to purchase a theme and drop it directly on top of the generated code, without putting code in the generator that shouldn't be there,
+of course the default version should still be clean and usable.

+Here are the manual step to change the theme files before placing theme, we recommand that these steps are done on a versioned repository of theme to be able to rebase on the next upgrade.

 # Contribute

 To make it it easy to keep up with the latest jhipster version, we have a branch jhipster-upstream with the original content of the original jhipster generator.